Notes on Theory of Distributed Systems: Limitations of synchronizers

 The \concept{session problem}~\cite{ArjomandiFL1983} gives a lower bound on the speed of a global synchronizer, or more generally on any protocol that tries to approximate synchrony in a certain sense.
 Recall that in a global synchronizer, our goal is to produce a simulation that looks synchronous \emph{from the outside}; that is, that looks synchronous to an observer that can see the entire schedule.
 In contrast, a local synchronizer produces a simulation that looks synchronous \emph{from the inside}—the resulting execution is indistinguishable from a synchronous execution to any of the processes, but an outside observer can see that different processes execute different rounds at different times.
 The global synchronizer we've seen takes more time than a local synchronizer; the session problem shows that this is necessary.

 In our description, we will mostly follow \cite[\S6.2.2]{AttiyaW2004}.

-A solution to the session problem is an asynchronous protocol in which each process repeatedly executes some \concept{special action}.
+A solution to the session problem is an asynchronous protocol in which each process repeatedly executes some \concept{special action} .
 Our goal is to guarantee that these special actions group into $s$ \indexConcept{session}{sessions}, where a session is an interval of time in which every process executes at least one special action.
 We also want the protocol to terminate: this means that in every execution, every process executes a finite number of special actions.

 A synchronous system can solve this problem trivially in $s$ rounds: each process executes one special action per round.
-For an asynchronous system, a lower bound of Attiya and Mavronicolas~\cite{AttiyaM1994} (based on an earlier bound of Arjomandi, Fischer, and Lynch~\cite{ArjomandiFL1983}, who defined the problem in a slightly different communication model), shows that if the diameter of the network is $D$, there is no solution to the $s$-session problem that takes $(s-1)D$ time or less in the worst case.
-The argument is based on reordering events in any such execution to produce fewer than $s$ sessions, using the happens-before relation described in Chapter~\ref{chapter-logical-clocks}.
+For an asynchronous system, a lower bound of Attiya and Mavronicolas~\cite{AttiyaM1994} (based on an earlier bound of Arjomandi, Fischer, and Lynch~\cite{ArjomandiFL1983}, who defined the problem in a slightly different communication model), shows that if the diameter of the network is $D$, any solution to the $s$-session problem takes $(s-1)D$ time or more in the worst case.
+The argument is based on reordering events in any synchronous execution that takes less time to produce fewer than $s$ sessions, using the happens-before relation described in Chapter~\ref{chapter-logical-clocks}.

 We now give an outline of the proof that this is expensive.
 (See \cite[\S6.2.2]{AttiyaW2004} for the real proof.)